 Upon further research, it turns out that “human grade” just means that the food is completely edible for humans and it’s prepared in kitchens that are suitable for human food manufacturing.

 The Most Important Part

 How did the dogs like it?
 They went nuts for both, so it was a win all the way around.
-However, I chose the Ollie brand for them because it contains multiple organ meats (beef liver, heart and kidney).
-Organ meats are an amazing source of nutrients and dogs love eating them.
+However, I chose the PetPlate brand for them because it doesn’t contain heart and kidney.
+I have concerns about my dogs eating organ meats from non grass-fed animals.

-Both companies are offering specials for first time customers.
-Ollie has a 50% off deal and PetPlate has 25% off.
+PetPlate is currently offering 50% off for new customers!
 While I don’t recommend trying either of them yourself, I do highly recommend either for your dog!